sideshowbarker/w3c-faq/README.md

 So, everywhere you see *Candidate Recommendation Snapshot*, substitute ***Patent Review Snapshot***.

+The first type of CR your group publishes — after removing the [Working Draft](#what-are-working-drafts) label — must be a Snapshot.

+60 days after publishing that first Snapshot, you secure [RF Commitments](#how-can-i-get-royalty-free-licensing-commitments) for *all* [normative](#normative-requirements) features it defines.

+After publishing that first Snapshot, you can then start autopublishing [CR Drafts](#when-to-do-cr-drafts).

-You typically publish new patent-review Snapshots at some regular cadence — for example, once every 6 months — *if* any [substantive spec changes](#substantive-changes) were made to the spec during the intervening time period.
+And after that, you typically publish new patent-review Snapshots at some regular cadence — for example, once every 6 months — *if* any [substantive spec changes](#substantive-changes) were made to the spec during the intervening time period.

 60 days after publishing a particular Snapshot, you secure [RF Commitments](#how-can-i-get-royalty-free-licensing-commitments) for *all* [normative](#normative-requirements) features it defines.